osamsam321/sbot/README.md

 # SBOT Tool Instructions

-The `sbot` tool is a command-line utility designed to help you manage and deploy your applications.
+The `sbot` tool is a command-line utility designed to work with ChatGPT.
 Below are the instructions on how to use the various commands available in `sbot`.

 ## Table of Contents
 - [Basic Usage](#basic-usage)